-5. The Commitment Principle
+5. Project Commitment

-An equitable commitment between the provider of resources and the project delivery team must exist before a viable project exists.
+An equitable commitment between the provider of resources and the project delivery team must exist before a viable and potentially successful project exists.

-The provider of resources (money, and/or goods and services, and general direction) is typically called the project's owner or sponsor.
+Explanation: The provider of resources (money, and/or goods and services, and general direction) is typically called the project's owner or sponsor.
 The project delivery team is responsible for developing appropriate tactics, plans and controls for applying the necessary skills and work to convert those resources into the required deliverables or product.
 An equitable commitment means that both parties are sufficiently knowledgeable of the undertaking, i.e. the overall objectives, the technology, the processes involved and their associated risks, and that both parties willingly undertake the challenge.

 The attributes of both parties should encompass relevant skills, including those of the technology involved, experience, dedication, commitment, tenacity and authority to ensure the project's success.
 The owner of the project must understand that even with appropriate management controls in place, there must be a sharing of the risks involved.
-(See also Discussion: Commitment Principle below.)
+(See also Discussion: Project Commitment below.)

-6. The Management Principle
+6. Project Management

-Policies and procedures that are effective and efficient must be in place for the proper conduct and control of the project commitment.
+Policies and procedures that are effective and efficient must be in place for the proper conduct and control of the project work to deliver the agreed commitment.

-This principle is an extension of the strategy principle.
-The Strategy Principle determines what is going to be done and when.
-The Management Principle establishes how it is going to be done and by whom.
+Explanation: This core concept is an extension of the strategy concept.
+The Strategy concept determines what is going to be done and when.
+The Project Management concept establishes how it is going to be done and by whom.
 The attributes of this management control encompass the project's assumptions, its justification and a reference baseline in each of the core variables as a basis for progress measurement, comparison and course adjustment.
-The attributes of good policies and procedures encompass clear roles and responsibilities, delegation of authority, and processes for maintaining quality, time and cost, etc. as well as managing changes in the product scope and/or scope of work.
+The attributes of good management encompass clear roles and responsibilities, delegation of authority, and processes for maintaining quality, time and cost, etc. as well as managing changes in the product scope and/or scope of work.

-7. The Single-Point Responsibility Principle
+7. The Single-Point Responsibility Concept

-A single channel of communication must exist between the project sponsor and the project manager (or otherwise the team leader) for all decisions affecting the product scope, quality, delivery date or total cost.
+A single channel of communication must exist between the project sponsor and the project's manager for all decisions affecting the product scope, quality, delivery date or total cost.

-This principle is an extension of the management principle and is necessary for effective and efficient administration of the project commitment.
+Explanation: This concept is an extension of the project management concept and is necessary for effective and efficient administration of the project commitment.
 For example, the owner of the eventual product, if represented by more than one person, must nevertheless speak with one voice through a primary representative with access to the sponsor's resources.
 Similarly, the project's delivery team must always have a primary representative.

 However, this only applies to the decisions affecting the product scope and quality and hence the project's overall cost and delivery.
 In all other respects, free and transparent communication is indispensable for the coordination of a complex set of project activities.
-Therefore, this principle must not in any way inhibit the proper exchange of information through the network of project communication channels that is required to integrate all aspects of the project.
+Therefore, this concept must not in any way inhibit the proper exchange of information through the network of project communication channels that is required to integrate all aspects of a highly complex project.

-8. The Tetrad Trade-off Principle
+8. The five-point inherent trade-off concept

-The core variables of the project management process, namely: product scope, quality grade, time-toproduce and total cost-at-completion must all be mutually consistent and attainable.
+The core variables of the project management process, namely: product scope, quality grade, time-to-produce and total cost-at-completion must all be mutually consistent and attainable.
+The inevitable existence of risk appears to be an outlier, or "wild card".